RaumZeit/LinuxOnAcerCB5-311/README.md

 	wget https://raw.githubusercontent.com/RaumZeit/LinuxOnAcerCB5-311/archlinux/archlinux.sh
 	sudo bash archlinux.sh

-This will ask you how much space you would like to reserve for ArchLinuxARMU.
+This will ask you how much space you would like to reserve for ArchLinuxARM.
 I chose 16 GB.
 After changing the partition table the script will reboot the device.
 The boot loader will then recreate the chrome os partition used for user content on the smaller partition, leaving the newly created partition for